 The membership of the Reference Group brings together people from the HIV and human rights community, including advocates, jurists, ethicists, people living with HIV, people working in the NGO and community sector, people working in the government sector, people working with faith communities, and academics.

 The Reference Group is an expert resource for UNAIDS at all levels.
 The Reference Group and UNAIDS leadership will promote regular, ongoing engagement between the Reference Group and senior management, and with staff at regional and country level as appropriate and feasible, to ensure systematic and timely attention to human rights across the work of UNAIDS, reflecting the fact that respecting, protecting and fulfilling human rights is essential to an effective HIV response and is a cross-cutting issue of relevance to many different areas of the work of UNAIDS.

-The principal objectives of the Reference Group for the period 2011-2015 are:
+The principal objectives of the Reference Group for the period 2018-2021 are as follows:

-- To highlight and catalyze action by UNAIDS on pressing and neglected issues that are not adequately addressed in its Strategy
+- to highlight and catalyze action by UNAIDS on pressing and neglected issues of relevance to human rights, gender equality and the HIV response;

-- To keep UNAIDS abreast of emerging human rights developments at the local, national and international level that affects its work and the response to HIV
+- to keep UNAIDS abreast of emerging human rights developments at the local, national and international level that affect its work and the response to HIV;

-- To participate in the development of and/or review of UNAIDS policy, strategy and advocacy documents
+- to participate in the development of and/or review of UNAIDS policy, strategy and advocacy documents and other materials.